kzborisov/Readme-test/README.md

 The goal of the image uploader tool is to upload the generated images to Azure Storage and make them available in hawkBit.

-In order to achieve this, two tools have been developed, Pullify and the HawkBit Image Uploader.
+In order to achieve this, two tools have been developed, Pullify and HawkBit Image Uploader.

 ## Pullify